islandwanderer/islandwanderer.github.io/index.md

 <h5 id="install">Installation</h5>
 In order to run Island Wanderer, <a href="https://www.meteor.com/install">Meteor</a> needs to be installed.
 Once this process is finished, the user must download or clone a copy of <a href="https://github.com/islandwanderer/islandwanderer">Island Wanderer</a> and cd into the app.
 Once the user is inside of the app, the user must install npm by running $ meteor npm install.
 Finally, once npm is correctly installed, the user can run the system by typing $ meteoer npm run start in the commmand promt and the app should appear on http://localhost:3000 if everything has been installed correctly.

+<p><a href="#top">Back to top</a></p>

 <h5 id="modify">Modification</h5>

 <p>Island Wanderer's <a href="https://github.com/islandwanderer/islandwanderer">basic structure</a> is split into three categories: app, which holds the actual application, config, which configurates all the files, and .gitignore.
 For modificatation, most work will be done in the app directory.
 Within app, there are <a href="https://github.com/islandwanderer/islandwanderer/tree/master/app">two subsections</a>: client, which holds all information pertaining to the client side of the application, and imports.
 Most modification will be done in imports.
 Depending on what modification needs to be done depends on which subfolder the developer will need to access.
 If the developer is interested in adding another page to the application or altering one of the existing pages, they will need to cd into the ui section and acess the pages category.
 This will give them access to all html/css/js code for the existing pages.
 If the developer would like to edit the startup of the app, they will need to access the api folder and choose startup, and decide if they would like to edit the server side of the startup, the client side, or both.
 The entire system follows the Meteor 1.4 guidelines.If the developer adds or deletes any pages, they will need to also edit the client/main.js page in order to maintain working order.
 The developer may also need to edit the router page, which is responsible for the navigation throughout the app.
-The router page can be found in the <a href="https://github.com/islandwanderer/islandwanderer/blob/master/app/imports/startup/client/router.js">imports/startup/client/router.js</a> directory and uses <a href="https://github.com/kadirahq/flow-router">Flow Router</a>.</p><br>
+The router page can be found in the <a href="https://github.com/islandwanderer/islandwanderer/blob/master/app/imports/startup/client/router.js">imports/startup/client/router.js</a> directory and uses <a href="https://github.com/kadirahq/flow-router">Flow Router</a>.</p>

 <p>Island Wanderer uses <a href="https://github.com/Semantic-Org/Semantic-UI-Meteor">Semantic-UI-Meteor</a> for the webpage presentation.
-It is integrated in the <a href="https://github.com/islandwanderer/islandwanderer/tree/master/app/client/lib/semantic-ui">app/client/lib/semantic-ui</a> directory, and any edits to the presentation of the app can be made there.</p><br>
+It is integrated in the <a href="https://github.com/islandwanderer/islandwanderer/tree/master/app/client/lib/semantic-ui">app/client/lib/semantic-ui</a> directory, and any edits to the presentation of the app can be made there.</p>

 <p>Finally, in order to guarantee correct startup and code quality, Island Wanderer contains a <a href="https://github.com/islandwanderer/islandwanderer/tree/master/config">configuration file</a>, which holds the settings files.
 Furthermore, there is a directory, <a href="https://github.com/islandwanderer/islandwanderer/blob/master/.gitignore">.gitignore</a>, that allows developers to add settings that will not be committed.
 There is also a directory for <a href="https://github.com/islandwanderer/islandwanderer/blob/master/app/imports/startup/server/initialize-database.js">initialization</a>, which checks for empty databases and loads correct configuration files.
 These configuration tools, as well as all code provided for functionality, are checked for quality assurance by using ESLint, which is defined in the <a hrefe="https://github.com/islandwanderer/islandwanderer/blob/master/app/.eslintrc">.eslintrc</a> file.</p>

+<p><a href="#top">Back to top</a></p>

 <h2 id="feedback">Community Feedback</h2>

 Because Island Wanderer is a user oriented app, community feedback is extremely important for the continual improvement of the app.
 Thereofore, five University of Hawaii students were asked to examine the app and provide constuctive criticism on what they liked about the app and what could be improved.
 All five students agreed they liked the simplicity of the layout.
 They appreciated having one top menu that gave access to every page within the app on every page, meaning they could jump from page to page without having to go back to the home page.
 Furthermore, they liked the ease of access to events and searching mechanisms.
 It was simple to search for what they were interested in as well as customize their own individual event.
 They also provided a few insights as to how to improve the app.
 They suggested adding more functionality to the calendar by letting users add events directly to a date instead of having to add an event through the home page.
 They also suggested that the administrated be given more power to search specific users or events, instead of waiting for a flag.
 Overall, the users liked the app and think it would be a great addition to the UH community.

+<p><a href="#top">Back to top</a></p>

 ![profile_page](/images/profile.png)<br>